 Mother nature knows best, so if we combine companion planting with, crop rotation, we can work with the plants, making them happy and we will reap the rewards when harvesting.

 For more information about companion planting – read our article here

 As we have mentioned, legumes provide the much-needed nitrogen to our soils.

 Normally we use a structure for our legumes to grow along.
 For example, with have a cane tepee-shape, set in the ground.
 Instead of moving this every year, we could keep it in place and on all of our sections.
 Another section may have a trellis, again we can keep this in place.

 If we have 5 sections, that we are going to rotate.
 We can have a legume structure on each.
 Keep the structure in-situ and rotate the legumes every year to another section with a climbing structure.

-The example below, has legumes on each section.
+The example below has legumes on each section.
 The rest of the group are companion plants.
-In your plan, it is best to have a variation of plants, like marigolds and basil, as flowers and herbs have some of the highest properties when comes to deterring bugs.
+In your plan, it is best to have a variety of plants, like marigolds and basil, as flowers and herbs have some of the highest properties when comes to deterring bugs.

 Rotation on big fields can be a little different than in the garden.
 Farmers often grow fewer crops and will rotate differently.
 Here are two examples of how to rotate larger fields.
 There are three main groups that the crops are divided into; grains, legumes, and cash crops.